singularian/mdencode/docs/hashList.md

 Each parameter has a hex code.
 The first Hex Byte Nibble Half-Byte [0-F] delineates the hash type and the second Nibble Half-Byte [0-F] delineates the signature number 0 to 15 for the first byte.
+Each successive HEX byte increments the signature count by multiplying the 15 times the byte position.

 Each byte increments the signature number in the second nibble.
 In this way 20 characters can encode (10 * 15) 150 signatures.